• Skip to content

 Driver-assist features are available with the 2018 Enclave.
 What surprises us is that Buick restricted these features to the two top trims.
 Yes, you can get lane change alert with side blind zone and rear cross-traffic alert with the Essence, but not with the base model.

 Buick offers an upgraded Driver Confidence Package with the Premium and Avenir, adding forward collision alert, forward automatic braking, low-speed automatic braking, automatic high beams and front pedestrian braking.
-To get such features as adaptive cruise control, forward automatic braking and an upgraded suspension system, that’s available with the Avenir and only as part of a Technology Package.

 Where the 2018 Enclave shines is with its general technologies, especially with its Buick Intellilink interface.
 The standard features include an 8-inch color display, Bluetooth, satellite radio, Apple CarPlay and Android Auto smartphone compatibility, USB ports for all three rows and an auxiliary jack.
-The Buick interface is easy to use with a clear display and icon-like management.
-You also get OnStar with a built-in WiFi hotspot.

 Available features include a 10-speaker Bose audio system with an amp and subwoofer, HD Radio and a 120-volt outlet.
 Navigation and wireless charging are options.